r-uben/interpolation-sw-2010/README.md

 2. Comparison plots for each GDP component showing quarterly vs. monthly values
 3. A time series plot of the interpolated monthly GDP

+## Troubleshooting

+### Common Issues

+1. **Missing or invalid BEA API key**: Ensure your BEA API key is valid and set correctly in the .env file
+2. **Data fetching failures**: Check your internet connection; BEA and FRED websites occasionally change their structure
+3. **Interpolation errors**: Ensure your data has sufficient coverage and no extreme outliers

+### Performance Considerations

+- The Kalman filter optimization can be computationally intensive for large datasets
+- For very large datasets, consider increasing the RAM allocation to Python

 ## Implementation Details

-### Stock-Watson (2010) Method

-The Stock-Watson method for interpolating quarterly GDP to monthly frequency involves:

-1. Placing quarterly values at the middle month of each quarter
-2. Using related monthly indicators to guide the interpolation
-3. Ensuring that the sum of three monthly values equals the quarterly value
-4. Applying a state-space model and Kalman filter for optimal interpolation
+### Core Components

+- `sw2010_interpolator.py`: Main implementation of the Stock-Watson interpolation method
+- `core/kalman_filter.py`: Implementation of the Kalman filter for temporal disaggregation
+- `core/spline_detrending.py`: Cubic spline detrending implementation
+- `core/regressors.py`: Handles regression analysis for indicators
+- `core/data_manager.py`: Manages data loading, validation, and transformation
+- `core/kalman_optimization.py`: Optimizes Kalman filter parameters
+- `utils/visualization.py`: Generates comparison plots and visualizations

 ### BEA Data Fetcher

 The BEA data fetcher provides two methods for retrieving data:

-1. **Web Scraping**: Uses Selenium to navigate to the BEA website, wait for the table to load, and extract the data.
+1. **Web Scraping**: Uses requests and BeautifulSoup to navigate to the BEA website, extract table structures, and parse the data.
 2. **Direct API Access**: Uses the BEA API to directly request the data using the table ID.

-For more details, see [README_BEA_DATA_FETCHER.md](README_BEA_DATA_FETCHER.md).

-### Key Components

-- `sw2010_gdp_interpolator.py`: Main script for interpolation
-- `sw2010_interpolator.py`: Implementation of the Stock-Watson interpolation method
-- `visualization.py`: Tools for generating comparison plots
-- `spline_detrending.py`: Implementation of cubic spline detrending
-- `data_fetcher.py`: Tools for fetching data from various sources
-- `bea/`: Module for interacting with BEA data

 ## References

 Stock, J. H., & Watson, M. W. (2010).
-Distribution of quarterly GDP growth rates.
+"Distribution of quarterly GDP growth rates," NBER Working Paper No. 15862.

+Chow, G. C., & Lin, A. L. (1971).
+"Best linear unbiased interpolation, distribution, and extrapolation of time series by related series," The Review of Economics and Statistics, 53(4), 372-375.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## License